 Be aware - hot water will not sanitize.
-For the type of clean needed when a family member is sick, or for those items that need a more thorough cleansing, you will need to use the sanitize option on your washer.
+For the type of clean needed when a child or family member is sick, or for underwear items that really need a more thorough cleansing, you will need to use the sanitize option on your washer.

 Another option is to add bleach to the wash - but make sure to test the fabric for colorfastness.
 More information on using bleach to disinfect laundry items is available here.

-Warm water is a happy medium laundry temperature.
-I confess to using warm water on my colorfast work-out clothing.
-It will work better in older style machines, and doesn’t have the potential to shrink or fade clothes like hot water does.
+Warm water (90° - 110° F) is a happy medium laundry temperature.
+I confess to using warm water on my kids' clothing and my own colorfast work-out clothing.
+Warm water works better in older style machines and with powder detergents.
+And it doesn’t have the potential to shrink or fade clothes like hot water does.
 It’s great for towels, jeans, and other sturdy clothing that isn’t super dirty.

 Make sure the colors you put in don’t have a tendency to run, and aren’t too delicate.
 Use warm water for:

 - Moderately soiled clothes